80 years of History and Community

 Written by, Issalina Sowry – Terra Linda His School MarinSel student and Call of the Sea intern

-In the mid 1940’s, Marin City became home to thousands of Black Americans who did important work building warships at Marinship, Sausalito’s waterfront shipyard during the peak of World War II.
+In the early 1940’s, Marin City became home to thousands of Black Americans who did important work building warships at Marinship, Sausalito’s waterfront shipyard during the peak of World War II.

 The community celebrated Marin City’s 80 year anniversary from August to November of 2022.
 The Marin City 80 project was launched by the Marin City Historical and Preservation Society and Felecia Gaston, executive director of Performing Stars of Marin, to celebrate and honor the history of Marin City and the important roles of Black Americans who paved the way.
-Through 30 years of extensive data and artifact findings, and historical events of history, the Marin City 80 project pinpoints the intricate track of those who migrated from the South to Marinship in hopes of finding work in the shipyards and freedom in the West.
+With extensive data and artifacts, the Marin City 80 project illustrates the track of those who migrated from the South to Marinship in hopes of finding work in the shipyards and freedom in the West.
 In Marin City 80’s three exhibits, historical artifacts were displayed at several locations and history spoke for itself in a theatrical production.
-We were able to see the hardships and long journey black Americans endoured.
+We were able to learn about the hardships and long journey black Americans endured.
 Through these exhibits, the perseverance and determination of the individuals who came to Marin City shines through and shows how they laid the foundation for the hardworking community of Marin City today.